Powerful Visible Patterned Events

 People from one group killed people from the other group.
 They did it based on the group they were in and they felt entirely justified, and even enabled, at some level for achieving those deaths.

 The Israeli army reacted to the Hamas attack and immediately began killing people who they believed were relevant to that group.
-Their sense of Us and Them has caused the Israelis to kill more than 20,000 Palestinians who lived in Gaza.
-And they were willing to kill more than twice as many more in order to get revenge on the 10,000 Hamas fighters who were living there.
+Their sense of Us and Them that has now extended for many months has caused the Israelis to kill more than 46,000 Palestinians who lived in Gaza.
+And they were willing to kill large numbers of people in order to do damage and get revenge on the estimated 10,000 Hamas fighters who were living there in the caves and hidden forts of that city when that part of the conflict began..

 Their Us-Them instincts are still in full gear in Gaza.
-They’ve created starvation situations for Palestinian civilians and they’re now going to bomb 10,000 additional unarmed women and children who they view as Them, in order to keep the future safer for Israel.
+They’ve created starvation situations for Palestinian civilians and they’re now going to bomb more than 30,000 additional unarmed women and children who they view as Them, in order to keep the future safer for Israel and their local Us.

 The Prime Minister of Israel recently said that there are three brigades of Hamas solders still alive in that area.
 He believes that his people must kill them all to create security for Israel.
-He said clearly that they’ll attack Israel in the future if they aren’t killed now.
+He said clearly in a couple of settings that those Hamas fighters will attack Israel in the future if they aren’t killed now.

-The prime minister of Israel very articulately, clearly, and explicitly blames the upcoming 1000s of civilian deaths on Hamas itself.
-He says their soldiers are now in the same areas as the civilians, and that makes Hamas guilty of their deaths.
+The prime minister of Israel very articulately, clearly, and explicitly blames the upcoming many 1000s of civilian deaths on Hamas itself.
+He says their soldiers are now in the same areas as their civilians, and that makes Hamas guilty of the civilian deaths.

 What does that tell us about Gaza?